Medina Camps LogoMedina Camps

 No worries – we can usually record the class for you so you don't miss any content.
 To set it up for that particular day, please let us know in good time at the admin office.
 We'll gladly take care of it.

-Our women's courses themselves currently don't include Quran lessons – they focus on Arabic.
-However, right across the street from the women's accommodation there's a large mosque with its own women's section, where Quran lessons for women are offered.
+Our Arabic courses for women themselves don't include Quran lessons – they focus on Arabic.
+However, right across the street from the women's accommodation there's a large mosque with its own women's section, where daily Quran lessons for women are offered (4:15–6:15 pm, free of charge, including daily tafsir of 2 verses).
 You only need to cross the street to take part.
-It also fits the schedule well: our Arabic lessons for women are in the morning, while the Quran lessons at the mosque typically take place in the afternoon after prayer.
+After memorising 5 Juz there's an exam and you get a certificate.
+It also fits the schedule well: our Arabic lessons for women are in the morning (10:00–13:00), the Quran lessons at the mosque are in the afternoon.
+If you want it as a dedicated package, we also offer "Quran in the Mosque" (€499 / month incl. accommodation in the camp) – have a look at the courses overview under "Women".

 Yes – outside our class times you're welcome to attend lessons taught by the scholars at the Prophet's Mosque.
 If you'd like additional Quran lessons, those are also available at the Prophet's Mosque – or right at the mosque across from the accommodation.
 Overall, you have an incredible range of opportunities in the area to deepen your knowledge of the religion, the Quran or Arabic.